easystats/performance/paper/paper.md

 ## Testing Models

-While **comparing** these indices is often useful, making a decision (for instance, which model to keep or drop) can often be hard, as the indices can give conflicting suggestions.
-Additionally, it is sometimes unclear which index to favour in the given context.

-This is one of the reason why **tests** are useful, as they facilitate decisions via "significance" indices, like *p*-values (in frequentist framework) or [Bayes Factors](https://easystats.github.io/bayestestR/articles/bayes_factors.html) (in Bayesian framework).
+While comparing these indices is often useful, making a decision such as whether to keep or drop a model, can often be difficult as some indices can give conflicting suggestions.
+Additionally, it may be unclear which index to favour in different contexts.
+This difficulty is one of the reasons why *tests* are often useful as they facilitate decisions via "significance" indices like *p*-values (in a frequentist framework) or [Bayes Factors](https://easystats.github.io/bayestestR/articles/bayes_factors.html) (in a Bayesian framework).

-The generic `test_performance()` runs the most relevant and appropriate tests based on the input.
-For instance, in the example below, the results from *Vuong's Test* are displayed:
+The generic `test_performance()` function computes the appropriate test(s) based on the supplied input.
+For instance, the following example shows results from *Vuong's Test*.

 ``` {.r}
 test_performance(lm1, lm2, lm3, lm4)

 #> Name | Model | Omega2 | p (Omega2) |    LR | p (LR)
 #> ---------------------------------------------------
 #> lm1  |    lm |        |            |       |